Yachting

+Yachting is recreational boating activities using medium/large-sized boats or small ships collectively called yachts.
+Yachting is distinguished from other forms of boating mainly by the priority focus on comfort and luxury, the dependence on marinas for docking, and being typically only for exclusive social leisures such as cruising, fishing trips or racing.

-Yachting is the use of recreational boats and ships called yachts for racing or cruising.
-Yachts are distinguished from working ships mainly by their leisure purpose.
-"Yacht" derives from the Dutch word jacht ("hunt").
-With sailboats, the activity is called sailing, and with motorboats, it is called powerboating.
+The term "yacht" derives from the Dutch word jacht, meaning "hunt".
+When yachting with sailboats, the activity is simply called sailing; and with motorboats, it is called powerboating.
+A boat club that only services yachting participants is known as a yacht club.

 Racing

 History

 The history of sailing dates back to prehistoric times but the racing of sailing boats is believed to have started in the Netherlands some time in the 17th century.
 Soon, in England, custom-built racing "yachts" began to emerge.
 In 1851, the Royal Yacht Squadron in Cowes challenged the American yacht America.
 The race took place in the Solent.
 The America won the race and took the trophy, the America's Cup, back to the US where, held by the New York Yacht Club, it remained until 1983.
 The cup was then lost to the Royal Perth Yacht Club of Australia, which entered the Australia II into the contest.
 Meanwhile, yacht racing continued to evolve, with the development of recognised classes of racing yachts, from small dinghies up to huge maxi yachts.